jleben/arrp/README.md

 **NOTE:** The project requires a compiler with a good support for C++11.

+#### Submodules

+This project uses git submodules; make sure to get/update all of them:

+    git submodule init
+    git submodule update

 #### isl (Integer Set Library)

 1. Get git repository: https://github.com/jleben/isl.